 - strategic messaging and branding

 - community outreach

 - community awareness

 - social media

 - digital content marketing

-- earned media
+- · earned media

 - paid media advertising

-Progress toward building support for children birth to age five can be measured by changes in awareness, attitudes and behaviors, as demonstrated through key results of a periodic statewide survey and through tactical impact measures.
-The most recent statewide survey was conducted in September 2018 and included a general phone survey as well as an online survey of parents of young children.
-Key results include the following:
+Progress toward building support for children birth to age 5 can be measured by changes in awareness, attitudes and behaviors, as demonstrated through key results of a periodic statewide survey and through tactical impact measures.
+The most recent statewide survey was held in September 2018.
+Key results of this statewide survey-which was comprised of both a general phone survey and an online survey of parents of young children specifically-included the following:

-- Those who agree that the state should ensure all children have access to early childhood services increased from 80 percent in 2012 to 84 percent in 2018. - Among parents, this measure increased from 81 percent in 2016 (the first available parent survey results) to 87 percent in 2018. - Those who agree that a child who received early education and healthcare services before age 5 is more likely to succeed in school and beyond increased from 82 percent in 2012 to 88 percent in 2018. - Among parents, agreement increased from 85 percent in 2016 to 87 percent in 2018. - Those who agree that the state should put the same priority on early education as it does on K-12 education increased from 62 percent in 2012 to 72 percent in 2018. - Among parents, agreement increased from 69 percent in 2016 to 74 percent in 2018.
+- Those who agree that the state should ensure all children have access to early childhood services increased from 80% in 2012 to 84% in 2018. - Among parents, this measure increased from 81% in 2016 (the first available parent survey results) to 87% in 2018. - Those who agree that a child who received early education and healthcare services before age 5 is more likely to succeed in school and beyond increased from 82% in 2012 to 88% in 2018. - o Among parents, agreement increased from 85% in 2016 to 87% in 2018. - Those who agree that the state should put the same priority on early education as it does on K-12 education increased from 62% in 2012 to 72% in 2018. - Among parents, agreement increased from 69% in 2016 to 74% in 2018.